TSchmiedlechner/yavt/README.md

 - **`pathToVersionJson`**: The path to the `version.json`.
 Ignored when set to mode 'Multi'.
 - **`updateNuspecFiles`**: If set to _true_, the version will also be inserted/updated in `.nuspec` files.
 - **`updateBuildNumber`**: If set to _true_, the build number in Azure DevOps is set to the computed version.
 - **`addCiLabel`**: If set to _true_, the postfix label `ci` will be set for PR builds if no other label is specified.
 For example, creating a PR build with the specified version `1.0.0` will result in `1.0.0-ci.20045.123`.
 When the label is already set in `version.json`, e.g. to `1.0.0-rc1`, it will be respected and the resulting version will be  `1.0.0-rc1.20045.123`.
-Ignored when set to mode 'Multi'.
 - **`semverVersion`**: If v1 is selected, labels are separated by a `-` instead of a `.` - e.g. `1.0.0-rc1-20123-42` instead of `1.0.0-rc1.20123.42`.